 Patagonia’s entire jacket lineup covered above has “ski/snowboarding” in the product titles, which is accurate.
 It’s true that there are snowboarding-specific brands that make jackets, but more than anything, the styling tends to be a bit more snowboarding-centric and the fit sometimes trends toward being “freeride” (a bit baggier).
 But Patagonia is one of the best jacket makers in the business and all of the models above are used frequently by both skiers and snowboarders and excel for both disciplines.
 In fact, a couple of the designs above made our article on the best snowboard jackets.

 Ski jackets are a fun topic to research—and often end up as beloved companions on the slopes—but don’t overlook the pants half of the equation.
 They’re just as relied-upon in keeping you dry and comfortable—and arguably even more so if you spend a lot of time on a lift or sitting in snow.
 The good news is that ski pant collections often line up closely with ski jackets.
 Take the Snowshot/Snowbelle: the pant versions of the same name are Patagonia’s entry-level offerings for resort use, are available with or without insulation (in addition to a more protective bib design), and have a similar face fabric and waterproof membrane.
-At the time of publishing, there are pant or bib versions offered for nearly the entire list above, excluding the Departer.
+At the time of publishing, there are pant or bib versions offered for most of the jackets on the list above, excluding the Primo Puff.
 It’s certainly not necessary to match your jacket and pant models, but doing so will get you a consistent fit, look, and performance.

 Back to Our Patagonia Ski Jacket List Back to Our Ski Jacket Comparison Table